 So just how can you find out what your personal haplogroups are?
 You have to take a DNA test.
 But not just any test will do.

-Most DNA tests on the market today test autosomal DNA, which is the mixture you get from all of your ancestors.
+Most DNA tests on the market today test autosomal DNA (see my guide here), which is the mixture you get from all of your ancestors.
 That can be great for finding living relatives and ethnicity, but tells you nothing about your ancient past.

 For that, you need an mtDNA test or a YDNA test (or both).
 Be sure to check which test you are taking before you pay.